JuDelCo/CoreECS/README.md

-Core ECS
+JuCore ECS
 =====================

-Core ECS is a deterministic lightweight ECS framework.
+JuCore ECS is a deterministic lightweight ECS framework.

 It's heavily inspired in Entitas, but with some differences: